 The weighted overall score is calculated from the individual scores in each box using weight factors.
+Theoretical limits apply which are at the moment equal to the minimum weighted overall score per star rating.

-These weight factors are fixed but may be updated from time to time as priorities or the contents of the boxes change.
+The weight factors are fixed but may be updated from time to time as priorities or the contents of the boxes change.
 Table 3.1 summarises the weight factors applied in the upcoming period.